spinnaker/spinnaker.github.io/community/gardening/developing-plugins.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/b7BmMY1kR10" frameborder="0" allowfullscreen></iframe>

 _The Spinnaker plugin framework leverages PF4J.
 This video focuses on extending functionality via stable, well-defined extension points.
-We’ll use the Orca stage extension point to add an example custom stage that waits a random amount of time as part of a Spinnaker pipeline.
-We’ll show how to set up IntelliJ to debug plugins._
+It demonstrates using the Orca stage extension point to add an example custom stage that waits a random amount of time as part of a Spinnaker pipeline.
+It also shows how to set up IntelliJ to debug plugins._

 ### <a href="https://www.youtube.com/u9NVlG58NYo" target="_blank">How to build a Plugin: Building the frontend for a Spinnaker-native custom stage (8m 56s)</a>

 <iframe width="560" height="315" src="https://www.youtube.com/embed/u9NVlG58NYo" frameborder="0" allowfullscreen></iframe>

 _This video focuses on creating a presentation layer for Deck using TypeScript and React.
-We’ll discuss the frontend-backend interaction in a Spinnaker plugin and demonstrate what a native custom stage looks like in the Spinnaker UI._
+It discusses the frontend-backend interaction in a Spinnaker plugin and demonstrates what a native custom stage looks like in the Spinnaker UI._